starcard-org/price_bot/README.md

 # RUN everything:

-put code in aws instance, scp or rsync, to the server - it's like 2 files
+put code in aws instance or a server somewhere, scp or rsync, to the server - it's like 2 files (price_bot.js and package.json)

 Go into the folder where price_bot.js and package.json is at: